Atbash-Labs/python-sdk/_sources/tutorial.rst.txt

 NOTE!! : Related to SQL querying rules
 ----------------------------------------

-allowed:  Group by, selection of count, sum/min/max/avg of limited columns, of raw columns that are the group-by columns, any where conditions not allowed:  join, selection of columns that aren't in the group by, arbitrary sum/min/max/avgs
+- **allowed**:  Group by, selection of count, sum/min/max/avg of limited columns, of raw columns that are the group-by columns, any where conditions
+- **not allowed**:  join, selection of columns that aren't in the group by, arbitrary sum/min/max/avgs

 Pretty print query history